Top 10 current claim issues for trading services – and tips to avoid them!

 Septics/sewers (15 claims) – These claims vary from misrepresenting properties as being on a municipal sewer system to failing to discover or disclose problems with septic systems.

 Buyer’s agents dealing with properties on septic systems should recommend their clients obtain inspections of the septic system by qualified experts.
-The Professional Standards Manual suggests the following clause: “Subject to the Buyer, at the Buyer’s expense, receiving and being satisfied with a report from an appropriate authorized person (as defined in the British Columbia Sewerage System Regulation (“Regulation”)) concerning the operational function and condition of the components of the wastewater treatment system on the property (“System”), and compliance of the System with the Regulation on or before (date).
+The December 2014 Report from Council suggests the following clause: “Subject to the Buyer, at the Buyer’s expense, receiving and being satisfied with a report from an appropriate authorized person (as defined in the British Columbia Sewerage System Regulation (“Regulation”)) concerning the operational function and condition of the components of the wastewater treatment system on the property (“System”), and compliance of the System with the Regulation on or before (date).
 This condition is for the sole benefit of the Buyer.”
 Find out more about sewage disposal systems.

 Parties to contract (13 claims) – These claims usually involve allegations of negligence in drafting a contract, and include allegations that the licensee was not dealing with a properly authorized person.